backstage/backstage/docs/openapi/01-getting-started.md

 ## Goal

-The goal of this tutorial is to more tightly couple your OpenAPI specification and plugin lifecycle.
-The OpenAPI tooling project area has created tools that allow you to create,
+The goal of this tutorial is to give you exposure to tools that more tightly couple your OpenAPI specification and plugin lifecycle.
+The tools we'll be presenting were created by the OpenAPI tooling project area and allow you to create,

 1. A typed `express` router that provides strong guardrails during development for input and output values.
 Support for query, path parameters and request body, as well as experimental support for headers and cookies.
 2. An auto-generated client to interact with your plugin's backend.
 Support for all request types, parameters and body, as well as return types.
 Provides a low-level interface to allow more customization by higher level libraries.